Sowrabh0-0/User_Management/README.md

 3. **Software Management** (Admin only): Admins can add new software applications.
 4. **Access Requests** (Employee only): Employees can request access to software.
 5. **Request Approval** (Manager only): Managers can approve or reject access requests.
+6. **Role-Based Access Control**: Different pages and features are accessible only to specific roles.
+This is implemented using a custom authentication filter.
+7. **Logout Functionality**: Users can log out to end their session.
+8. **Unauthorized Access Page**: Users trying to access restricted pages are redirected to an unauthorized access page.

 ## Project Structure